• Skip to primary navigation

 Instructions

-1. Preheat oven to 350° and line a baking sheet with parchment paper.
+• Preheat oven to 350° and line two baking sheets with parchment paper.

-3. Shape about 3 tablespoons of the batter into a ball and place on the prepared baking sheet.
-Continue until all of the batter is used, making about a dozen balls and spacing them at least an inch apart.
+• Shape about 3 tablespoons of the dough into a ball and place on one of the prepared baking sheets.
+Continue until all of the dough is used, making about a dozen balls and placing six on each baking sheet, evenly spaced apart.
+You can wet your hands if you have trouble with the dough sticking to them while you shape the cookies.

 « Loaded Vegan Deep Dish Pizza